cirosantilli/git-tutorial/index.md

 ##Pull request refs

-GitHub stores refs to pull requests on the original repository under `pull/<number>`.
+GitHub stores refs to pull requests on the original repository under `refs/pull/<number>/head`.

-Therefore, if you want to get a pull request locally to try it out you can do:
+Therefore, if you want to get a pull request locally to try it out on a local branch you can do:

-    git fetch origin
+    git fetch origin pull/<pr-number>/head:<local-branch-name>

 ##GitHub API v3 via curl